Andrews-repo/AWS-Project/README.md

 # Account Basics
 [Code](https://github.com/Andrews-repo/AWS-Project/tree/master/Account%20Basics)

 This section was focused around setting up a new account and establishing basic AWS security and account recomendations.
-It has been automated via cloudformation, but I do need to come back and document how to do some of these things via the CLI.
+It has been automated via CloudFormation, but I do need to come back and document how to do some of these things via the CLI.

 # Web Hosting Basics
 [Code](https://github.com/Andrews-repo/AWS-Project/tree/master/Basic%20Web%20Host)

-I think "web hosting basics" is pretty vague.
-This could incorporate reverse proxies, as well as being able to create a VPC network.
-I am going to assume both, and need to add script to automate both of these.
-What is done, is the script to automate a basic static website hosted with apache.
-I would like to add the automation of an AMI snapshot.
+Learned NGINX, and set up a reverse proxy.
+Learned VPC.
+Automated the set up of a basic site, VPC, and the install of an NGINX server.

 # Auto Scaling
 [Code](https://github.com/Andrews-repo/AWS-Project/tree/master/AutoScaling)

 I have two scripts that automate the previous website, from an AMI, into both target target tracking and simple scaling policies from a launchtemplate.

 # External Data
 [Code](https://github.com/Andrews-repo/AWS-Project/tree/master/External%20Data)